fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-data-model.rst

 The Digital Credential Data Model structures Digital Credentials for secure, interoperable use.
 Key elements include:

     - Credential Subject: The individual or entity receiving the Credential.
-    - Issuer: The PID/(Q)EAA Provider issuing and signing the Credential.
+    - Issuer: The Credential Issuer issuing and signing the Credential.
     - Metadata: Details about the Credential, like type and validity.
     - Claims: Information about the subject, such as identity or qualifications.
     - Proof: Cryptographic verification of authenticity and legitimate ownership.